Caley @ Saughton Park

 More recently The Caley has been working in partnership with The City of Edinburgh Council on the restoration of the park.
-A project that will allow the Caley to have a permanent office base with active teaching and demonstration gardens thanks to a successful Heritage Lottery bid.
+Thanks to a successful Heritage Lottery bid, this project that will allow the Caley to have a permanent office base within the park, with active teaching and demonstration gardens.

 The Caley’s aspiration to have a demonstration garden is not new.

 Since 1809 the focus of the Society has been to share knowledge and skills and to give advice on the best varieties of fruit, vegetables and flowers to grow in Scotland.